windkeepblow/WeiboCrawler/README.md

 * Modify the configuration file(*conf.py*) if necessary.
 Please provide your username and password on *weibo.com*.
 * Run the crawler in command line:    >>>>python crawler.py

-The program will create a log file in your disk.
+The program will create a log file on your disk.

 ##More Infomation